Download the Program Chair Job Description

 Presenting Programs

-• Arrive early and check site for requested equipment, room set-up and hospitality arrangements
+- Arrive early and check the site for requested equipment, room set-up and hospitality arrangements

-• Greet presenter, provide nametag, agenda and briefly review presentation format and content
+- Greet the presenter, provide nametag, agenda and briefly review presentation format and content

-• Introduce presenter and topic and, after the presentation, extend the group’s appreciation
+- Introduce the presenter and topic and, after the presentation, extend the group’s appreciation

 Evaluating Programs

-• Review completed programs as a committee on what worked best, report to PTA board or association and make recommendations for future planning groups
+- Review completed programs as a committee to determine what worked best; present a report to the PTA board or association and make recommendations for future planning committees

 Learn more: www.capta.org